skip to content

 Centre for Family Research

 The Centre welcomes applications from well qualified students wishing to undertake PhD research within the Centre's areas of expertise.
 Graduate students work in the stimulating research environment of the Centre under the direction of their supervisor.
-Initial enquiries should be directed to Professor Pasco Fearon or Professor Claire Hughes according to the person’s specific research interests.
-Details of the University's PhD programme and procedures for application can be found at http://www.psychol.cam.ac.uk/.
+For initial enquiries, please see the staff profiles for Professor Pasco Fearon and Professor Claire Hughes.
+You can contact them direct, if your proposed research aligns with their interests.

 PhD students work on a variety of topics relating to the research of the Centre.
 Past and present topics include: